BKWLD/tram/README.md

 Tram currently depends on jQuery for a few reasons: (1) Per-element data API, (2) Cross-browser CSS getters/setters, and (3) scrollTop/Left offset helpers.
 Keep these features in mind when making custom jQuery builds or porting tram to your library.

 Available on npm: `npm install tram`
-Available on bower: `bower install BKWLD/tram`
+Available on bower: `bower install tram`

 File size: